AyinalaVinayKumar/SQL-for-Data-Analysis/README.md

 # SQL-for-Data-Analysis
-This repository contains a collection of SQL scripts and resources designed for the in SQL course I've made with GFG.
+This repository contains a collection of SQL scripts and resources designed for the SQL course I've made with GFG.

 ## Introduction